langchain-ai/langsmith-cookbook/README.md

 ## Testing & Evaluation

 The following walkthroughs demonstrate ways to evaluate common application scenarios.
-- The [Q&A System Correctness](./testing-examples/qa-system.ipynb) notebook walks through setting up an example retrieval-augmented Q&A pipeline, preparing it for evaluation, and making a custom evaluator to check for hallucinations in the generated output.
+- The [Q&A System Correctness](./testing-examples/qa-correctness.ipynb) notebook walks through creating a dataset for a retrieval-augmented Q&A pipeline, evaluating the responses for correctness, and using LangSmith to iterate and improve.

 ## Tracing your code